-Lots must have an appropriate area and dimension for the siting and construction of the buildings, the provision of outdoor space, the relationship to adjoining development and public realm, safe and convenient convenient vehicle access, servicing and parking.
+Lots must have an appropriate area and dimension for the siting and construction of the buildings, the provisions of outdoor space, the relationship to adjoining development and public realm, convenient vehicle access and parking.

-Lot frontages must address streets and civic and open space.
-This is to facilitate personal and property security, surveillance of footpaths and public open space and to deter crime and vandalism.
+Lots frontages must address streets and civic and open space to facilitate personal and property security, surveillance of footpaths and public open space and deter crime and vandalism.

-Lot sizes and dimensions must enable buildings to be sited to:
+Lots sizes and dimensions must enable buildings to be sited to -

-- protect natural and cultural features, including significant vegetation and heritage places identified in Map 4 - address site constraints including slope, soil erosion, flooding and drainage10 - retain special features such as trees - ensure that lots are not subject to unreasonable risk, hazard, noise impacts or air quality impacts - ensure reasonable buffers between existing or potential incompatible land uses - maximise solar orientation benefits to assist energy rating targets.
+• Protect natural and cultural features;

+- Address site constraints including slope, soil erosion, flooding and drainage; - Retain special features such as trees; - Ensure that lots are not subject to unreasonable risk, hazard, noise impacts or air quality impacts; - Ensure reasonable buffers between existing or potential incompatible land uses; and

+Maximize solar orientation benefits to assist energy rating targets.